-You may also opt to find a learning style test (a simple google search will supply several options).
+You may also opt to find a learning style test (here’s one I created: What’s Your Child’s Learning Style? ).
 If you are teaching a child who is old enough to take the test, you can guide them through the questions and then review the results.
 If you’re teaching a smaller child, you can just use the test as a guide for your observation.

 Learning Style and Reading